wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

   - `aws.rds.allocatedstorage` - The amount of storage (in gigabytes) allocated for the database instance.
   - `aws.rds.capacity` - For Amazon Aurora only, RDS capacity.
   - `aws.rds.backtrackconsumedchangerecords` - For Amazon Aurora only, the number of change records stored for Backtrack.

+- Service Limit Metrics - capture the current resource limits and usage for your AWS account.
+These metrics include the point tags `Region` and `category`.
+  - `aws.limits.<resource>.limit` - the current limit for an AWS resource in a particular region.
+  - `aws.limits.<resource>.usage` - the current usage of an AWS resource in a particular region.

+    {% include note.html content="To examine these metrics, your account needs at least the Business-level AWS Support plan because the integration uses the Support API to pull service limits.
+You also need both ReadOnlyAccess and AWSSupportAccess.
+See [Giving Wavefront Read-Only Access](integrations_aws_metrics.html#giving-wavefront-global-read-only-access) for details." %}

 ## Viewing AWS Metrics